Nekololizu/NekoTweakMod/README.md

 - Adds corruption/crimson/event Items all the time for NPCs

 - Steampunker will always sell the mechanic's fishing rod

+- "Wet" debuff from water & "slimed" debuff when hit by a slime ( purely visual debuffs, without any side effects)

 - Living Tree & Pyramid chest loot from fishing crates *WIP, need tmod v1.4* (Finch staff & Sandstorm in a Bottle etc)